 About Food Rescue US

 Food Rescue US is committed to reducing food waste and food insecurity in America.
-Using technology, we engage volunteers to transfer fresh, usable, excess food from grocers, restaurants, and other sources, to social service agencies that feed people who are food insecure.
+Using technology, we engage volunteers to transfer excess fresh food from grocers, restaurants, and other sources, to social service agencies that feed people who are food insecure.

 The Food Rescue US Difference